 What’s up money lovers!

-Got a new financial app to share with ya today for anyone still looking for that holy grail of fintech help ;) It’s called Clarity Money, and my boy who’s on their core team over there literally told me it will become “the app that kills Mint” haha… Pretty bold for only being a month old!
+Got a new personal finance app to share with ya today for anyone still looking for that holy grail of fintech help ;) It’s called Clarity Money, and my boy who’s on their core team over there literally told me it will become “the app that kills Mint” haha… Pretty bold for only being a month old!
 But hey – I guess you gotta shoot for the stars, eh?

-He also made sure I knew that the founder – and his boss – is Adam Dell, the brother of THE Michael Dell from computer fame, and that one of their backers is legendary investor George Soros.
+He also made sure I knew that the founder – and his boss – is Adam Dell, the brother of THE Michael Dell from computer fame.
+And that one of their backers is legendary investor George Soros.
 All pretty impressive, for sure.

 Here’s a quick clip of what Clarity does from their website: